-Jets owner Woody Johnson accused of sexist, racist comments – and Jamal Adams has strong reaction
+Jets owner Woody Johnson denies accusations of sexist, racist comments

 Alleged remarks about women's physical appearances by Johnson were called 'cringeworthy'

-New York Jets owner Woody Johnson, who is President Trump’s ambassador to the United Kingdom, has been accused of making “racist and sexist comments to staff " and using "his government position to benefit the president’s personal business in the U.K.,” according to a story by CNN.
+New York Jets owner Woody Johnson, who is President Trump’s ambassador to the United Kingdom, on Wednesday denied accusations he made “racist and sexist comments to staff" and used "his government position to benefit the president’s personal business in the U.K."

-The accusations come a week after the Washington Post reported allegations of sexual harassment, verbal abuse and a toxic workplace at the NFL’s Washington franchise.
+The accusations, reported by CNN, came a week after the Washington Post uncovered allegations of sexual harassment, verbal abuse and a toxic workplace at the NFL’s Washington franchise.

+"I have followed the ethical rules and requirements of my office at all times.
+These false claims of insensitive remarks about race and gender are totally inconsistent with my longstanding record and values," Johnson tweeted in response to the new report.

 TRUMP READY FOR LIVE SPORTS BUT SAYS HE WON'T TUNE IN IF PLAYERS KNEEL DURING NATIONAL ANTHEM: 'GAME IS OVER FOR ME'